dalenewman/Cfg-NET/README.md

 }
 ```

-To make the above model work with Cfg-NET, make each
+To make the above model work with Cfg-NET, have each
-class inherit from `CfgNode` and decorate the properties
+class inherit `CfgNode` and decorate the properties
 with the `Cfg` custom attribute:

 ```csharp